76milan/76milan/README.md

-Hi there! 👋
+##Hi there! 👋

 es/ES - en/GB
-I'm Milan, a 1º SMX student based in Spain, i love learning all about computing, but above all the development and programing are things i love to do, i dont get bored at all doing and learning it
+I'm (Milan), a 1º SMX student based in Spain, i love learning all about computing, but above all the development and programing are things i love to do, i dont get bored at all doing and learning it

-These days i'm focused learning on:
+##These days i'm focused learning on:

-    HTML, CSS
+- HTML, CSS

 <!--
 **76milan/76milan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.